Young children nowadays bent over a screen for hours, texting or gaming, lost in a digital world. Many parents are concerned because of it.

 They generally tend to ask, how much screen time is too much?

-According to a new study by the Michigan University, This may be the wrong question.
-Scientists suggest, how much time they spend on them, is the strongest predictor of emotional or social problems connected with screen addiction.
+According to a new study by the social problems connected with screen addiction.

 Lead author Sarah Domoff said, “Typically, researchers and clinicians quantify or consider the amount of screen time as of paramount importance in determining what is normal or not normal or healthy or unhealthy.”